-When issues arise, the University is committed to providing an environment in which genuine concerns or complaints are treated seriously, impartially, and resolved as quickly as possible.
+If this does not resolve the issue, the University is committed to providing an environment where genuine concerns or complaints are treated seriously, impartially and resolved as quickly as possible.

 - resolve the issue quickly and amicably